A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Dimensional reductions of the Haydys--Witten equations

 where the sum in the last line is over cyclic permutations of $(123)$.
-The $\eta^\perp$-component of this equation states $d_{A}^{\hodge_4} \phi = 0$, which is the $\theta$-independent part of the Kapustin-Witten equations~\eqref{eq:background-Kapustin-Witten-equations}.
-The $dx^i$-components imply vanishing of the $ti$-components of the Kapustin-Witten equations as given in equation~\eqref{eq:background-Kapustin-Witten-equations-combined}.
+The $\eta^\perp$-component of this equation states ${\rm d}_{A}^{\hodge_4} \phi = 0$, which is the $\theta$-independent part of the Kapustin--Witten equations~\eqref{eq:background-Kapustin--Witten-equations}.
+The ${\rm d}x^i$-components imply vanishing of the $ti$-components of the Kapustin--Witten equations as given in equation~\eqref{eq:background-Kapustin--Witten-equations-combined}.